Guide · 12 minute read

 1Script tag

-The page loads the widget from localbot.
+The page loads the form from localbot.

 Step 2